AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/actors.md

 ### Actor Types

-1. **Retail**:
+1. **Mainstream User**:
    - Least knowledgeable and least interested in technical details.
    - Prefers simplicity and ease of use.
    - Likely to avoid running any node software or only running if bundled
 2. **Enthusiast**:
-   - More knowledgeable and interested in technology than retail.
+   - More knowledgeable and interested in technology than the mainstream user.
    - Willing to invest time and resources but not at a professional level.
 3. **Power Users**:
    - Technically proficient and deeply engaged.